-We all love going to a local bakery to grab some freshly baked crescent rolls, but we guarantee that these homemade crescent rolls are equally delicious.
+We all love going to a local bakery to grab some freshly baked crescent rolls, but we guarantee that these easy homemade ones are equally delicious.
 This fluffy, buttery pastry is also a perfect afternoon snack, especially when paired with a cup of jasmine tea or brazilian coffee.
-In our case, we loved jam in crescent rolls.
-This jam filled crescent rolls recipe will give you a delicious snack that will satisfy your pasty-loving taste buds.
+This jam-filled crescent rolls recipe will give you a delicious snack that will satisfy your pasty-loving taste buds.

 Making bread may seem intimidating especially for beginners, but these jelly crescent rolls are surprisingly easy to make.
 No one can go wrong with serving these delectable dinner rolls.
 So here are a couple of tips to guide you into making the best homemade crescent rolls: